Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \subsection{Effectiveness of Tree Index Updating}

+To demonstrate the effectiveness of DTR’s tree-index updating (Section~\ref{sec: tree index updating}), we compare three DTR variants against structurally similar, update-capable tree-based algorithms.
+As PLT and OTM don't involve tree updating and JTM enhances TDM with a preference-aligned tree update strategy, we focus on JTM versus the DTR variants.

-We demonstrate the effectiveness of the tree index updating strategy employed in DTR, i.e., the validity of updating the mapping relationships between the tree‘s leaf nodes and items.
-We illustrate how $F\text{-}measure@20$ changes with updates to the tree index across four datasets.
-Since PLT and OTM do not involve tree updating, and JTM is an enhanced version of TDM with a tree updating strategy that better aligns with the preference model, we mainly compare JTM and the three variations of DTR in this subsection.
-The experimental results are presented in {Figure \ref{fig:tree_update_fig}}.
-From these results, the following findings can be made: \begin{itemize} \item The three variations of DTR consistently show an initial increase followed by a gradual convergence across four different datasets.
-This phenomenon suggests that the tree update strategy utilized by DTR is effective in establishing a reasonable mapping between items and the tree's leaf nodes.
+We show how $F\text{-}measure@20$ changes with tree updates across four datasets, as presented in {Figure \ref{fig:tree_update_fig}}.
+From these results, the following findings can be made: \begin{itemize}[leftmargin=*] \item The three variants of DTR consistently show an initial increase followed by a gradual convergence across four different datasets.
+This phenomenon suggests that the tree update strategy utilized by DTR is effective in establishing a reasonable mapping between items and leaf nodes.
 Consequently, the index structure evolves alongside the preference model, leading to improved retrieval performance.
-This result convincingly addresses \textbf{RQ-4}. \item The three variations of DTR consistently exhibit superior performance, significantly outperforming JTM across four datasets.
-This result further illustrates the superiority of the softmax-based multi-class classification training mode employed by DTR over the binary classification training mode used by JTM, thereby answering \textbf{RQ-1} once again. \item Compared to DTR(T), DTR(T-RL) consistently offers advantages during the tree updating process.
-This phenomenon further demonstrates that the modified loss function, incorporating the rectified label, can effectively enhance the retrieval performance of the tree-based model, aligning with our theoretical analysis and also answering \textbf{RQ-2}. \item The variation of DTR based on tree-based sampling consistently outperforms the one based on uniform sampling.
+This result convincingly addresses \textbf{RQ-5}. \item The three variants of DTR consistently exhibit superior performance, significantly outperforming JTM across four datasets.
+This result further illustrates the superiority of the softmax-based multi-class classification training mode employed by DTR over the binary classification training mode used by JTM, thereby answering \textbf{RQ-1} once again. \item The advantage of DTR(T-RL) over DTR(T) is also evident throughout the tree updating process.
+This further demonstrates that the modified loss function, incorporating the rectified label, can effectively enhance the performance of the tree model, aligning with our theoretical analysis and also answering \textbf{RQ-2}. \item The variants of DTR based on tree-based sampling consistently outperforms DTR(U).
 This result indicates that tree-based sampling can estimate the softmax gradient with greater accuracy compared to uniform sampling.
 It validates the proposed sampling method's rationality and echoes the theoretical conclusions underpinning tree-based sampling, also addressing \textbf{RQ-3}. \end{itemize}